sccu/jpath/README.md

 jPath
 =====

-jPath is a node selector in json object.
+jPath is a node selector for JSON and tree-like data structures.

-* You can use it on JSON, YAML or built-in Map and List classes.
-(With XML, it works but not much useful.)
+* You can use jPath for JSON, YAML or built-in Map and List classes.
+(It works with XML, but not much useful.)
+* It saves your typing and time, when you want to access to and test the nodes of tree-like objects.
 * Do not parse data again.
-It works with parsed tree objects.
+It works with already used tree-like objects.

 ```java
 // BEFORE